Posterior Ankle Impingement

 Read More >

-Yes, you can walk with a Medial Malleolus Fracture once it is pain-free.
-For an isolated Medial Malleolus Fracture such as an avulsion fracture, it is normal to walk in an air cast walker boot for the first 4-6 weeks.
+In our experience, you can walk with a Medial Malleolus Fracture once it is pain-free.
+For an isolated Medial Malleolus Fracture, such as an avulsion fracture, walking in an air cast walker boot is normal for the first 4-6 weeks.

-After 4 weeks of wearing a boot, it is usual to walk indoors in cushioned trainers for 1-2 weeks before beginning to walk outdoors.
+After 4 weeks of wearing a boot, walking indoors in cushioned trainers for 1-2 weeks is usual before beginning to walk outdoors.

 Patients report a sharp pain when weight bearing when they have a Medial Malleolus Fracture.
 It is common to experience a throbbing sensation at night while there is usually no pain at rest.